 What Varieties of Bonbons Can I Make?

 - Vanilla is a classic.
 It takes just a drop or so of pure vanilla extract or vanilla bean to the vanilla ice cream to make these bonbons irresistible.

 - Mint Chocolate Chip.
 A few drops of mint extract will get that minty flavor, and I'd pulse the chips a few times so there are just tiny pieces instead of whole chocolate chips.

 - Cookies and Cream.
 Pick your favorite chocolate cookie, place in a ziploc bag, zip closed and lightly pound to get small pieces.

 - Blackberry, or any berry for that matter.
 Put your berries in a blender and blend until as smooth as you like, then add to your ice cream just as the strawberries were done for these dairy-free strawberry ice cream bonbons.

 Helpful Tools to make Dairy Free Strawberry Ice Cream Bonbons

 - This is the electric ice cream maker that I have.
 It is so simple to use.

 - A one inch ice cream scoop works great.
 The ball will grow after dipping in chocolate so the this size seems perfect.
 A melon baller would also make a great option.

 - I love these stainless steel ones.
 Two baking sheets will are needed while dipping the balls.

 - These freezer-safe glass containers come in a multitude of sizes.
 I usually pick them up at Marshall's or Ross, but here is the Amazon link so you can see what I mean.

 This may just be me but I like using frozen strawberries in ice cream mixtures.
 They just seems to break down better and give a creamier ice cream.

-What works well with fresh strawberries is to slice them and them them sit a bit to macerate.
+What works well with fresh strawberries is to slice them and then sit a bit to macerate.
 That means that they soften a bit and they become more pliable.